 Available in as many different variations as there are grains of sand on the beach, the chameleonic Rolex Datejust has been with us now for over 70 years.
 Although it may have lost its brand flagship status little more than a decade after its release, quietly relinquishing the baton to the ‘one-extra-complication’ Day-Date in the fifties, it has remained the model most people think of when they hear the name Rolex.

 The Rolex Datejust is a watch that has been in production for decades.

 A design of enduring brilliance, the Datejust is as relevant today as when it first appeared, the same year WWII ended.
-Through all that time, its appeal has remained universal; it has never been old fashioned, some quaint relic from another age your father or grandfather would wear—the Datejust is a watch for made for everyone.
+Through all that time, its appeal has remained universal; it has never been old fashioned, some quaint relic from another age in which your father or grandfather would wear the Rolex Datejust because it was a watch for everyone.

 Whether you want a Rolex that makes a statement, or you simply want that one piece that goes anywhere and lasts for a lifetime, the Datejust is perhaps the most intelligent choice.